2022 Hall of Fame Inductees

 Tim Heiller

-During his time with Elanco, Tim recruited 26 new hires, 18 of which were AGR men.
-He also oversaw creating, leading and implementing the strategies within Elanco to coordinate the adoption of Payleen and Optaflexx with meat packers across the nation.
+During his time with Elanco, Tim recruited twenty-six new hires, eighteen of which were AGR men.
+He also oversaw creating, leading, and implementing the strategies within Elanco to coordinate the adoption of Payleen and Optaflexx with meat packers across the nation.

 Brother Heiller now works for PIC as a Key Account Manager.
 In this position, he works on the company’s recruitment strategy and helps implement it at targeted campuses to assist with recruiting new college graduates.

 Tim’s work with the Fraternity, specifically Eta Chapter, is described as “few can match.”
 As an alumnus, he started serving as the Eta Chapter Adviser in 1992.
-It wasn’t until 2014 that he retire from that position.
-During his time as the Eta Chapter Adviser, he influenced the lives of roughly 600 young men.
+It wasn’t until 2014 that he retires from that position.
+During his time as the Eta Chapter Adviser, he influenced the lives of six hundred young men.
 Brother Heiller also led the chapter in adopting the National AGR Brotherhood Program.

 He also took on two large renovation projects for the Eta Chapter House in 1992 and 2005, sitting on committees that focused on the re-design of the building and the fundraising for the project.